 Total time: 55 minutes

 These healthy mochi blondies are easy to make with a handful of ingredients and can be enjoyed any time of the year.
-If you’re a fan of Japanese mochi and blondies, then this recipe combines the best of both worlds in one dessert.
+If you’re a fan of unique Japanese sweet creations, then this recipe combines the best of both worlds in one dessert.